 - Assemble team and determine initial strategy.
-Response is an art, not a science - No duty to discuss or negotiate (no outright rejection, try to learn as much as possible by listening and keep in mind that it may be desirable to at some point negotiate with the activist and that developing a framework for private communication and non-public engagement may avoid escalation) - No duty to disclose unless leak comes from within - Response to any particular approach must be specially structured; team should confer to decide proper response - Keep board advised (in some cases it may be advisable to arrange for the activist to present its white paper to the board or a committee or subset of the directors) - No duty to respond, but failure to respond may have negative consequences - Be prepared for public disclosure by activist - Be prepared for the activist to try to engage directly with shareholders, sell-side analysts, business partners, employees and key corporate constituencies
+Response is an art, not a science. - No duty to discuss or negotiate, but usually advisable to meet with the activist and discuss the activist's criticisms and proposals (no outright rejection absent study, try to learn as much as possible by listening and keep in mind that it may be desirable to at some point negotiate with the activist and that developing a framework for private communication may avoid escalation). - Basically no immediate duty to disclose; determine when disclosure may be required, or desirable. - Response to any particular approach must be specially structured; team should confer to decide proper response. - Keep board advised (in some cases it may be advisable to arrange for the activist to present its white paper to the board or a committee or subset of the directors). - No duty to respond, but failure to respond may have negative consequences. - Be prepared for public disclosure by activist. - Be prepared for the activist to contact directors, shareholders, sell-side analysts, business partners, employees and key corporate constituencies.